-Lighthouse Youth Services serves more than 5,000 families and youth in crisis each year.
+Lighthouse Youth & Family Services serves 6,000 families and youth in crisis each year.
 The agency provides a continuum of care through services dedicated to meeting individual needs and providing the best services, including:

 - Maintaining the area’s only 24 hour emergency shelter for teens.